The D M Charitable Trust

 This funder does not have a public application process.

-Grants are made to organizations that the trustees have identified through their connections within the Orthodox Jewish community in the UK and Israel.
-The trustees use their absolute discretion to determine which charitable organizations receive funding and in what amounts.
+Grants are made to organisations that the trustees have identified through their connections within the Orthodox Jewish community in England and Israel.
+The trustees use their absolute discretion to determine which charitable organisations receive funding and in what amounts.

 Decision Timeline